syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ## Handling CRUD operations with our Syncfusion Blazor DataGrid component

-We can enable editing in the grid component using the **GridEditSettings** component.
+You can enable editing in the Grid component using the **GridEditSettings** component.
 Grid provides various modes of editing options such as Inline/Normal, Dialog, and Batch editing.
 Kindly refer to the following documentation for your reference

 [Grid Editing](https://blazor.syncfusion.com/documentation/datagrid/editing/#editing)

-Here, we are using inline edit mode and **Toolbar** property to show toolbar items for editing.
+Here, inline edit mode and **Toolbar** property are used to show toolbar items for editing.
 While using the DataSource property of Grid, changes will be reflected only in the Grid datasource.
-To reflect them in the database, we need to handle the CRUD operations externally using the  OnActionBegin and OnActionComplete events of Grid.
+To reflect them in the database, you need to handle the CRUD operations externally using the OnActionBegin and OnActionComplete events of Grid.

 * **OnActionBegin** – This event will be triggered when the action gets initiated.
 So, while inserting/updating a record, RequestType Save will be sent in the event arguments to save the changes in the database.
 Similarly, while deleting a record, RequestType as Delete will be initiated to perform actions externally.
-Since for both Update and Insert action, RequestType will be Save, we can differentiate them by using the Args.Action property, which will indicate the current action.
+Since for both Update and Insert action, RequestType will be Save, you can differentiate them by using the Args.Action property, which will indicate the current action.
 * **OnActionComplete** – It will be triggered when certain actions are completed.
-Here, we can refresh the Grid component with an updated datasource to reflect the changes.
+Here, you can refresh the Grid component with an updated datasource to reflect the changes.

 We have added the DataGrid editing, toolbar, and OnActionBegin and OnActionComplete event code with the previous Grid model.